Azure Virtual Desktop on Surface

 - Bridge for legacy Windows 7 workloads.
 For solution scenarios dependent on legacy Windows OS environments, enterprises can use VDI instances of Windows 7 running in Azure.
 This enables support on modern devices like Surface without the risk of relying on older Windows 7 machines that no longer receive the latest security updates.
 In addition to these "future-proofing" benefits, migration of any legacy workloads becomes greatly simplified when modern Windows 10 or Windows 11 hardware is already deployed.

 - Zero-Touch Deployment.
 Autopilot is the recommended modern management deployment option for Surface devices.
 Windows Autopilot on Surface is a cloud-based deployment technology in Windows 10 and Windows 11.
 You can use Windows Autopilot on Surface to remotely deploy and configure devices in a zero-touch process right out of the box.
 Windows Autopilot-registered devices are identified over the internet at first startup through a unique device signature called a hardware hash.
-They're automatically enrolled and configured using modern management solutions such as Azure Active Directory (Azure AD) and mobile device management.
+They're automatically enrolled and configured using modern management solutions such as Microsoft Entra ID and mobile device management.

 Surface devices: Minimizing environmental impacts